 It also manages to come in at quite a nice price for what you’re getting, and easily beats out similar amps at this price point, at least in terms of consistent performance.
 If you’re looking for an amp that lies somewhere between budget and middle of the road, this is a great choice.

 You don’t often hear ‘Class AB’ in the same sentence as ‘budget’ but somehow Onkyo have managed a really great little budget amp.
 Actually, the A-9110 is a derivative from it’s little brother, the A-9010, which has managed to win a few awards in the budget audiophile category.

 Much like the Brio, the A-9110 is an analogue-only integrated amp, so if you’re looking for a DAC, you ain't gettin’ one here, although you can find it in the A-9130.
-Sound quality is robust for such a cheap amp, and in particular the phase matching bass boost is a neat little trick that matches mid and low frequencies to help with clarity.
+Sound quality is robust for such a cheap amp.
+In particular, the phase matching bass boost is a neat little trick that matches mid and low frequencies to help with clarity.